WOLKE7 self-service farm store and milking house

 It was important and clear to all involved to use as much wood as possible, to save CO2 in the process and to make the best possible use of the raw material from the company’s own forest.

 The building was constructed with a frame truss structure with suspended KLH (cross-laminated timber) panels from Fa.
-Binder from the Lungau region created.
-Christoph Mösl, also a forestry specialist and son-in-law of the builders, harvested the timber for all the beams, girders and battens himself.
+Created by Binder from Lungau.
+Christoph Mösl, also a forestry worker and son-in-law of the owners, harvested the construction timber for all beams, girders, and slats himself.

 The building was roofed with an innovative and resource-saving in-roof PV system made of German quality modules with a special frame.
 The extraordinary thing is that the system allows the substructure to be made of wood as well, instead of energy-consuming aluminum.
 In addition, the normal shingle roofing is no longer required, as the modules themselves form the dense roof cladding.